Please Note: The Round Tower is closed on May 21st due to restoration work.

 On the square where Landemærket meets Købmagergade, you’ll also be able to follow the craftsmen’s work from time to time and see the dome restoration up close.

-• Both the disassembly and reinstallation of the dome will be carried out by highly specialized professionals.
-Naturally, the area will be secured.
+• The reinstallation of the dome will be carried out by highly specialized professionals.
+The area will be secured.

 • // November 2025: Telescope is dismantled and sent for restoration in Germany,